jdupak/diploma-thesis/src/04_caught-errors.md

 ### Access Rules Violations with Structs

-The following test demonstrated that the previous tests work also when the references are wrapped in structs.
+The following tests demonstrate that the previous detections work also when the references are wrapped in structs.
 Type generic structs cannot be demonstrated due to a preexisting bug in gccrs.
 This bug is unrelated to the borrow-checker, but it creates invalid TyTy.

 Note that due to one limitation of the current implementation, the `impl` functions need to explicitly specify the `<'a>` lifetime parameter.
-This is not required and not allowed in Rust
+This is not required and not allowed in Rust, but it is required by the current implementation.

 > ```rust
 > struct Reference<'a> {